 Deleting an element by clicking the delete button.

-When deleting an element, a link of this element must also be deleted.
+When deleting an element, all links of this element must also be deleted.

 The user can delete a link by clicking on the link and pressing the Delete/Back Space key.

 Elements can be moved around the editor by mouse drag.
 Links should also follow the element.